 Community colleges are distinguished by the personal attention given to students and the quality of guidance and counseling services provided.
-Counseling is an essential part of Yuba College, designed to complement and facilitate the instructional program and to aid students in an academic, career, and personal planning.
+Counseling is an essential part of Yuba College, designed to complement and facilitate instruction and to aid students in academic, career and personal planning.
+Individual and group counseling is provided.
+Students are strongly encouraged to meet with a counselor at least once each semester.
+Counselors are available at Yuba College, Sutter County Center, Beale AFB and within specialized programs including Cal WORKs, DSPS, and EOPS.

-Some of the services provided by counselors are:
+Some of the services provided by counselors include: